- What Are Dive Watches?

 On the other hand, if you want a device that allows you to monitor some other parameter of the dive, such as the depth at which you are at each moment, you can opt for a digital model that offers additional monitoring functions.

 Even if you already have a dive computer, if you are a regular diver or do technical diving, you will need a redundant backup system to ensure you can control the essential values of your dive in case the computer fails.

-To know the equivalence in meters, you just have to use this simple rule: 1 ATM = 10 meters deep.
-Thus, a clock that supports 10 ATM could be submerged up to 100 meters deep (in theory, although in reality it is not good either).
+To know the equivalence in meters, you have to use this simple rule: 1 ATM = 10 meters deep.
+Thus, a clock that supports 10 ATM could be submerged up to 100 meters deep (in theory, although in reality, it is not good either).

 Therefore, I recommend that you do not buy a WR watch too low.
 For example, WR20 does not mean you can lower up to 20m real with your watch.

-A digital watch is considered suitable for diving if it can be submerged at least 200m (20 ATM).
-Clocks with lower depths are suitable for other water sports, but not for diving according to official limits.
+A digital watch is considered to be suitable for diving if it is submergible to at least 200m (20 ATM).
+Clocks with lower depths are ideal for other water sports, but not for diving according to official limits.

-Digital clock: choose a clock with a good backlight.
+Digital clock: choose a watch with a good backlight.

-In addition, some models have an orange or yellow background to further increase the contrast with the numbers and hands. diving watch kronsegler MKS
+In addition, some models have an orange or yellow background to further increase the contrast with the numbers and hands like the Kronsegler MKS diving watch.

 Characteristics of the Bezel